panwarnaveen9/View-Module-for-Cartaro-GSOC2014/README.md

 **Student** : Naveen Panwar <panwarnaveen9@gmail.com><br /><br />
 **Mentors** : Friedjoff Trautwein <friedjoff.trautwein@geops.de>, Nico Mandery <nico.mandery@geops.de>

 The idea is to design and implement a PostGIS module with views integration, which should implement a Relationship plugin and a Filter plugin.
 The Relationship plugin would provide the ability to build spatial relationships between entities.
 The Filter plugin would make spatial filters available that can optionally be exposed to visitors.
-This would allow to do queries like `show me all features within a certain region` or `show only features within a specified distance of feature X`.
+This would allow users to do queries like `show me all features within a certain region` or `show only features within a specified distance of feature X`.

 We can divide the idea into following three steps -